LSE Band Staff

 Assistant Director of Bands

 Mr. Shuda has been an Assistant Band Director at LSE since 2014.
-Along with the band ensembles he teaches percussion, music theory, music technology and beginning guitar.
-He is also the head director for PANgea, an All-City steel band within LPS.
+Along with the band ensembles he teaches percussion, music theory, music technology, and the pit orchestra for musicals.

-Mr. Shuda is a Vic Firth Educational Artist and is active as an arranger and clinician in the Midwest.
+Mr. Shuda is a Vic Firth Educational Artist and is active as a performer, arranger, and clinician in the Midwest.

 Assistant Director of Athletic Bands